This article describes how to configure Bizagi Web parts for SharePoint, once you have already installed them to your SharePoint server.

 5. HTTPS and certificates

-If you are using HTTPS on your Bizagi server, ensure that its server certificates are valid and up-to-date.
+If you are using HTTPS on your Bizagi server, make sure that its server certificates are valid and up-to-date.
 Otherwise the web parts will not be able to connect to Bizagi services.